dghuuloc/CS.Teach/LLMs/README.md

 - Know the metrics and frameworks essential for evaluating the performance of Large Language Models
 - Generation, OpenAI API, Hugging Face, and Vector databases
 - How Transformer Models Generate Images from Text
+- What is about Masked Self-Attention mechinism for decoder?
 ```

 ---